tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

         rect(60,0, width,height)
         clearall = False

-clearall = False

 def mousePressed():
     ...
     global clearall
     if mouseY > height-30:
         clearall = True
         redraw()
 {% endhighlight %}

 The clear button has no hover effect.
-That is to say, when you position the mouse cursor above it there is no visible change.
+That is to say, when you position the mouse cursor above it, there is no visible change.

 <figure>
   <img src="{{ site.url }}/img/pitl07/paint-app-clear.png" />
   <figcaption>No hover effect for the clear button.</figcaption>
 </figure>

-It's good practice to always provide mouse hovering and pressed states for clickable interface elements.
+It's good practice always to provide mouse hover and pressed states for clickable interface elements.
 This provides visual feedback to the user indicating when he or she has something activated or is about to select something.
-A 'while pressing' state may seem redundant, but most buttons fire-off instructions when a user *releases* the click.
+A 'while pressed/pressing' state may seem redundant, but most buttons fire-off instructions when a user *releases* the click.
 In other words, you can click on any interface element -- and provided you keep your mouse button held down -- can then move out of the clickable zone and release without triggering anything.
 Try it on this link:

 <style>
 #testlink {